-This covers the main areas of human knowledge and experience and lead to a very well balanced range of public examinations.
+This covers the main areas of human knowledge and experience and leads to a very well balanced range of public examinations.
 Our young people will be entering an adult world marked by rapid technology and social change.
-Even greater demands will be made ont hem, needing adaptability, self-reliance, confidence and high standard of education.
+Even greater demands will be made on them, needing adaptability, self-reliance, confidence and a high standard of education.
 We firmly believe that by working in partnership with our parents we can achieve the best for the young people in our care.

 The 11-16 curriculum is divided into Key Stage 3 (Years 7 and 8) and Key Stage 4 (Years 9,10 and 11).
-In Key Stage3 students following English, Mathematics, Science, Design Technology, Spanish, French or Italian, History, Geography, Philosophy and Ethics, Art, Music, Information Communication Technology and Computing, Physical Education/Games and Citizenship.
+In Key Stage 3 students follow English, Mathematics, Science, Design Technology, Spanish, French or Italian, History, Geography, Philosophy and Ethics, Art, Music, Information Communication Technology and Computing, Physical Education/Games and Citizenship.

 In Key Stage 4 students follow a broad range of subjects: English, Mathematics, Science, Religious Education/Citizenship and PE/Games are all in the core curriculum followed by all students.
 The Grammar curriculum also covers French/Spanish/Italian, History, Geography and Science.

 As a specialist in Visual Arts all Key Stage 4 students are encouraged to study at least one Art and Design related subject, including Fine Art, Photography, Textiles and Media.

 Academic study is supported by regular and purposeful homework.